Korkoe27/Korkoe27/README.md

 - 🌱 I’m currently learning javascript and working on broadening my scope in front-end technologies.
 - 💡 I am open and available to collaborate and learn alongside other newbies.
 - 📫 You can reach me on my mail, (korkoedumashie@gmail.com) and on twitter (https://twitter.com/mr_korkoe) .
-- ⚡ Fun fact: I love to read and listen to hip-hop and lo-fi.
+- ⚡ I love to read and listen to hip-hop and lo-fi.
 <!--
 **Korkoe27/Korkoe27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.